When Brawls Were Routine

 Evolution of Penalties and Stricter Enforcement

 NPB penalties for brawls have grown stricter over time.
 Early penalties centered on ejections and short suspensions, but from the 1990s, fines increased and suspension periods lengthened.
 A turning point came in 2005 with multiple violence incidents, including a coach assaulting an opposing player.
 NPB significantly strengthened its disciplinary regulations.
-Currently, violent acts carry minimum 10-game suspensions plus fines.
+As of the 2020s, violent acts carry minimum 10-game suspensions plus fines.
 Retaliatory pitching penalties extend to managers, not just pitchers.
 This strict enforcement dramatically reduced brawl frequency from the 2010s onward.

 Cultural Context of Brawls in Japanese Baseball